Crociatonum

-Crociatonum appears to be a composite of Crocq (spur of land) i (of) aton (place name) um (town).
-Coutances is usually given as the town of the Unelli, it is also the correct distance ratio's from Moutiers d'Alonne and Bayeux.
-To The west of Coutances, north of the Sienne estuary is a spur of land (Crocq) ending at Pointe Agon, it would appear that Crociatonum (Crociagonum) ought to be the port on the Sienne estuary serving Coutances.
+Crociatonum appears to be a composite of Crocq (spur of land), i (of) aton (place name), um (town).
+Coutances is usually given as the town of the Unelli; it is also the correct distance ratios from Moutiers d'Alonne and Bayeux.
+To the west of Coutances, north of the Sienne estuary, is a spur of land (Crocq) ending at Pointe Agon; it would appear that Crociatonum (Crociagonum) ought to be the port on the Sienne estuary serving Coutances.